Documentation

 • Enter your registered username and password

-• Your device is locked to your account — one active device per login
+• Your device is locked to your account — one active device per contribution login

 • JWT tokens are saved locally and refresh automatically